FP&A team goals

 Recruiting and hiring top talent

 Next, utilize effective recruitment strategies such as leveraging professional networking sites, collaborating with universities, or even using recruitment agencies.
-I have had great success collaborating with universities, especially for corporate financial analyst roles.
+You can have great success collaborating with universities, especially for corporate financial analyst roles.
 Remember, attracting qualified candidates is more than just posting a job ad—it's about actively seeking the talent you need.

 Finally, conduct thorough interviews and assessments.
 An interview is your chance to confirm whether candidates have the technical skills needed and if they fit into your team's culture.
 Remember, you're looking for a skilled climber and a team player who can help you reach the summit.